 Modelling analyses of the potential influence of problematic alcohol use on HIV transmission between sex workers and clients in Karnataka, India

-Epidemiological analyses of data sets, systematic reviews, development of spreadsheet and dynamic HIV transmission models
+Epidemiological analyses of data sets, ecological analysis, systematic reviews, development of spreadsheet and dynamic HIV transmission models